Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Two-body interaction potentials

 Finally, we clarify our choice to remove a factor of $1/2$ from $C_3$ relative to earlier studies of single-microwave shielding.
-This ensures that the interaction potential $V_3(\bm{r})$ correctly describes dipolar and antidipolar interactions with their physical strength and range, and allows us to define $g_\text{dd}=4\pi\hbar^2 a_\text{dd}/m = 4\pi C_3/3$, with dipolar length $a_\text{dd}$ and a consistent meaning compared to dipolar atomic systems \cite{lahaye2009physics}.
-Including the factor in the definition of $C_3$ specified above would halve the interaction strength over double the range, which does not represent a consistent dipole-dipole potential.
-In comparison to previous works~\cite{karman2022resonant,bigagli2023collisionally,lin2023microwave,deng2023effective,wang2024prospects,langen2025dipolar,xu2025effective,karman2025double,dutta2025universality,ciardi2025self}, this merely leads to a shift in the interpretation of the dipolar length $a_\text{dd}$ and its relation to van der Waals forces~\footnote{Consistency may suggest rescaling $C_6$ by a factor of $1/4$.
+This ensures that the interaction potential $V_3(\bm{r})$ correctly describes dipolar and antidipolar interactions with their physical strength and range, and allows us to define $g_\text{dd}=4\pi\hbar^2 a_\text{dd}/m = 4\pi C_3/3$ with dipolar length $a_\text{dd}$ consistent with the definition for dipolar atomic systems \cite{lahaye2009physics}.
+Including the factor of $1/2$ in $C_3$, as adopted in several prior works~\cite{karman2022resonant,bigagli2023collisionally,lin2023microwave,deng2023effective,wang2024prospects,langen2025dipolar,xu2025effective,karman2025double,dutta2025universality,ciardi2025self}, effectively halves the interaction strength while doubling its spatial range, which does not change the underlying physics but alters the interpretation of the dipolar length $a_\text{dd}$ and its relation to van der Waals interactions~\footnote{Consistency may suggest rescaling $C_6$ by a factor of $1/4$.
 However, this has no effect on the scattering length, and we thus retain its conventional definition.}.
-In this work, $a_\text{dd}$ ranges from 140nm at $\delta=3$ down to 20nm with $\delta = 8$.
+One may also introduce a length scale associated to the $V_6$ potential.
+However, it is more convenient to define $R_{\Omega}=\left[d^2/\epsilon_0m\Omega^2\right]^{1/5}$, which is $\delta$-independent.
+In this way, the physical properties of molecular systems in free space are uniquely determined by $a_\mathrm{dd}$ and $R_\Omega$, where the former depends on $\delta$ and the latter depends on $\Omega$.
+In Sec.~\ref{sec:exp}, we contextualize the dimensionless units used throughout this work by mapping them to experimentally relevant parameters for various molecular species.